robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 ### 4.2.3 Keyword Teardown

 > [!IMPORTANT]
-> LXX Recall key characteristics and syntax of Keyword Teardown (K1)
+> LXX Recall key characteristics, use cases and syntax of Keyword Teardown (K1)

 A **Keyword Teardown** is executed after a user keyword body has been executed.
 It allows for cleanup actions specific to that keyword,